 Here you’ll find some questions and answers on the Child Trust Fund (CTF).
-Just click on the question to reveal the answer.What does the Junior ISA mean for me if I’ve got a CTF account for my child?Under current legislation, Child Trust Funds and Junior ISAs will remain separate types of accounts and it’s not possible to transfer CTFs into Junior ISAs or vice versa.Existing Child Trust Funds will continue to run as normal.
+Just click on the question to reveal the answer.Under current legislation, Child Trust Funds and Junior ISAs will remain separate types of accounts and it’s not possible to transfer CTFs into Junior ISAs or vice versa.Existing Child Trust Funds will continue to run as normal.
 This means that:

 - It will continue to benefit from tax efficient investment.

 - Up to £4,000 a year overall can be contributed by family and friends.
 This limit runs from your child’s birthday to birthday.

 - Your child can only have a CTF or a Junior ISA, they are not entitled to have one of each.

 From April 2013, this amount will be updated each year in line with the Consumer Prices Index (CPI) and will continue to be aligned with the Junior ISA limit.